sci-comp/SceneBuilder/README.md

 When placement mode is active, an item preview is created in the current edited scene.
 The preview node will have a parent node named "SceneBuilderTemp."
 We may safely delete this node when we are done, while the item preview node will be automatically clear when exiting placement mode.

+#### Parent Node Selection
+By default, new items are instantiated as children of the scene root.
+Use the parent node selector to:

+- Drag and drop a node from the scene tree to set it as the parent
+- Click the button to clear selection and return to scene root
+- Enable "Force Root" to always use the scene root regardless of selection

 #### Use Surface Normal

 Instantiated items will align their Y axis with the specified orientation when the checkbox "Surface normal" is toggled on.